 We did what is marked in blue.
 What is in red will be left for the next one.
 We will be back!

-One of the main places to visit in Catamarca is Route 43, which starts at Puerta de Corral Quemado, about 8 kilometers from Route 40 in the town of Hualfin, and runs through beautiful villages to the town of Antofagasta de la Sierra.
+The Route 43 starts at Puerta de Corral Quemado, about 8 kilometers from Route 40 in the town of Hualfin, and runs through beautiful villages to the town of Antofagasta de la Sierra.

 Traveling along Route 43 allows you to fully immerse yourself in the landscapes of the Puna Catamarca in a hostile, arid environment, with strong winds, little traffic and large mountains but with a spectacular color.
 Many of the things you see look like they were taken from another planet due to the volcanic eruptions that took place in the area millions of years ago.